Rajpratik71/Mininet-wiki/FAQ.md

 One note: if you have disabled IPv6, you may find that you need to add `AddressFamily inet` to your `/etc/ssh/sshd_config`.

 Other unlikely causes of breaking X11 forwarding include it being disabled in `/etc/sshd_config` or disabled by SELinux.
 Neither of these should be the case in the Mininet VM image we provide.
-You may wish to invoke debug logging on your ssh client to see why X11 forwarding isn't working.
+You may wish to invoke debug logging on your `ssh` client to see why X11 forwarding isn't working.
 On OS X and Linux, you can use

     ssh -X -v <VM's IP address>

 to see where the X11 forwarding is failing.

+By default `ssh -X` times out after a while - you may prefer `ssh -Y` for that reason, although it is less secure.

 As an alternative to X11, you could also use VNC, but that is probably about as complicated as X11 and is left as an exercise to the reader.